Tennis-Djokovic on Australian Open entry list, no Serena Williams | Sports-Games

 Tennis-Djokovic on Australian Open entry list, no Serena Williams

-World number one Novak Djokovic was named on the official entry list for next year's Australian Open on Wednesday but 23-times Grand Slam singles champion Serena Williams was not included.
-Djokovic, who was also on the entry list for the ATP Cup in Sydney when that was released on Tuesday, has declined to disclose his vaccination status despite everyone at Melbourne Park needing to be inoculated against COVID-19.
+World number one Novak Djokovic was named on the official entry list for next year's Australian Open on Wednesday but 23-times Grand Slam singles champion Serena Williams was absent.
+Djokovic has declined to disclose his vaccination status despite all players, officials, staff and fans at the Jan.
+17-30 tournament at Melbourne Park needing to be inoculated against COVID-19.

+World number one Novak Djokovic was named on the official entry list for next year's Australian Open on Wednesday but 23-times Grand Slam singles champion Serena Williams was absent.

+Djokovic has declined to disclose his vaccination status despite all players, officials, staff and fans at the Jan.
+17-30 tournament at Melbourne Park needing to be inoculated against COVID-19.
+Local media reports said that everyone on the entry list needed to be vaccinated or have a medical exemption.
+Tennis Australia did not immediately reply to a request for confirmation of that rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)